Shipstr/senior-backend-code-challenge/README.md

-# Koho Backend Code Challenge
+# Koho Senior Backend Code Challenge

 We'd like you to finish building the Rails application with a few key components to demonstrate proficiency in many common Ruby and Rails patterns, which you'll find yourself using day-to-day here.